sgaltair/vhostPop/README.md

 ***The script searches for a string matching `VIRTUAL_HOST=` in compose files.***
 On the off chance this string exists for other purposes in any of your compose files, this will break things.
+This script will ignore lines with a `#`.

+Another note to add: There is no functionality built to remove vhosts as of this version.
+This may be added in the future if I see a good use for it.

 ### Docker run
 Example: